rjain85/Enhanced-2048/README.md

 ## Citations
 * This README, and some methods are adapted from Elizabeth Wang:
 	- https://github.com/ElizWang/Enhanced_Pacman
-* Some sources that helped me with the compress and merge methods in the board.cpp class
+* Some sources that helped me with the compress and merge methods in the board.cpp class:
 	- https://steven.codes/blog/cs10/2048-merge/
 	- https://gist.github.com/chandruscm/2481133c6f110ced6dd7
 * I used the following websites to generate color palettes for the themes: